Rocks with words of encouragement on them

 We create training and resources informed by our experience of providing specialist sexual violence support services.

-This course course is based on our self-help guide.
+This course is based on our self-help guide.
 It includes videos featuring some of our team on grounding and relaxation techniques, trauma and the brain, and creative activities.

 You can enrol and access the course here.